Native habitat restoration is art and science.

 We have 30 acres of restored prairies, 8 acres of remnant prairies, 10 acres of remnant savanna, and 5 acres of woods which we have cleared of invasive species (plants and trees) and we continue to monitor.
 Along with managing our land, we are land stewards for a streambank restoration with Trout Unlimited.
 Native ecosystem restoration is incredibly rewarding!!

-In January 2008, we planted the first tallgrass prairie and since we have referred to it as the 5-Acre Prairie for years, that’s what we named it!
+In January 2008, we planted the first prairie on our land and since we have referred to it as the 5-Acre Prairie for years, that’s what we named it!
 In 2010, we planted the Berry Prairie, a 3.5 acre area.
 It is so named because there were native berry bushes along the edge, which inspired us to plant a few more.
 We are calling the prairie planted in 2014 the Deer Camp Prairie because it is between two areas set aside for hunting.
 In 2016, we purchased another 20 acres which include 2 prairies we originally planted, remnant prairie, and remnant oak savanna.
 We are super excited to have the opportunity to restore these!

 Our ecological restoration work includes many aspects, one being plant propagation.
 We have successfully propagated several threatened and endangered species and have introduced them back to the land.
 This is part of our land management plan; decrease the invasive species and increase biodiversity.
 This simple one-sentence plan has been a very effective at keeping us focused and on track.